*Updated January 31, 2020

 But thank goodness for the Common Application, or the Common App for short.

-Established in 1975, the Common App is a one-stop shop to build a single, free college application that is accepted by more than 800 schools spread across 20 different countries.
+Established in 1975, the Common App is a one-stop shop to build a single, free college application that is accepted by nearly 900 schools spread across 20 different countries.
 Besides a few college-specific requirements, students can fill out their general information, such as their name, family information, education and extracurricular activities, just once for however many different colleges on their list.

 Each year, more than 1 million students, one-third of whom are first-generation college students, meaning they are the first ones to attend college in their families, apply to colleges through the Common App’s free online application.